Assessment Information Requests

 Where property information is required, MPAC will send an information request letter outlining what information is needed, when property owners are required to submit the information to MPAC, and details on how to submit it

-Providing information through this program is one of the most important ways property owners can support our ongoing analysis of the market and the development of quality assessments.
+Providing information through this campaign is one of the most important ways property owners can support our ongoing analysis of the market and the delivery of accurate and consistent property assessments.

 General

-MPAC’s PIER program is our annual collection of information from income-generating properties such as commercial, industrial, multi-residential and hospitality.
+MPAC’s PIER campaign is our annual collection of information from income-generating properties such as commercial, industrial, multi-residential and hospitality.
 These property types are primarily valued using the income approach, which assigns value based on a property’s potential to generate revenue.
 Therefore information from property owners is required each year to ensure our assessment database is up to date.

 2. Why does MPAC send Property Income and Expense Return (PIER) requests every year?

-4. Is submitting my information mandatory?
+3. Is submitting my information mandatory?

 Yes, under the Assessment Act property owners are required to submit their PIER information each year.
 Section 11 of the Act authorizes MPAC to collect information for property assessment purposes, and section 13 outlines penalties for failing to provide requested information and for providing false information.